-On 22 February 2024, an application was submitted by Hobson Architects per Nick Hobson, Seacliff, Eglinton Terrace, Skelmorlie, PA17 5EP on behalf of Craig and Edna Rankin, Heads of Ayr Farm Park, Dunure Road, Ayr,

-KA7 4LD, Planning Application Ref No 24/00127/APP.
+On 22 February 2024, an application was submitted by Hobson Architects per Nick Hobson, Seacliff, Eglinton Terrace, Skelmorlie, PA17 5EP on behalf of Craig and Edna Rankin, Heads of Ayr Farm Park, Dunure Road, Ayr, KA7 4LD, Planning Application Ref No 24/00127/APP.

-This Notice of Review has been prepared by Michael S Evans, Planning application on a delegated basis on 28 May 2024.
+This Notice of Review has been prepared by Michael S Evans, Planning Consultant, and Nick Hobson, Hobson Architects, as instructed by the Applicants and is submitted in response to the Council's decision to refuse the application on a delegated basis on 28 May 2024.